The Mathematics Hidden in a Sheet of Paper

 Figure 1.
 Notation of side lengths for Exercise 1

-If we denote \(a\) the longer side of the rectangle, \(b\) its shorter side, and \(k\) the reduction coefficient of two consecutive formats, we have \(k\cdot a = b\) and \(k\cdot b = \frac{a}{2}\).
-Substituting the first expression of \(b\) into the second equation, we get \[ \begin{align*} k^2 \cdot a &= \frac{a}{2} \quad / :a \\ k^2 &= \frac{1}{2} \qquad \rightarrow \qquad k = \frac{1}{\sqrt{2}}=\frac{\sqrt{2}}{2}. \end{align*} \] From the equation \(k\cdot a = b\) it follows that the ratio of the sides of the rectangle \(a:b\) is the reciprocal of the coefficient \(k\), i.e. \(\sqrt{2}\).
+Let \(a\) be the longer side of the rectangle, \(b\) the shorter side, and \(k\) the reduction factor between two consecutive formats.
+We have \(k\cdot a = b\) and \(k\cdot b = \frac{a}{2}\).
+Substituting the first expression of \(b\) into the second equation gives: \[ \begin{align*} k^2 \cdot a &= \frac{a}{2} \quad / :a \\ k^2 &= \frac{1}{2} \qquad \rightarrow \qquad k = \frac{1}{\sqrt{2}}=\frac{\sqrt{2}}{2}. \end{align*} \] From the relation \(k\cdot a = b\) it follows that the aspect ratio of the sides of the rectangle \(a:b\) is the reciprocal of \(k\), i.e. \(\sqrt{2}\).

 Solution.
-From the previous problem, we know that the dimensions of an A0 sheet are \(b_0\) (shorter side) and \(b_0\cdot\sqrt{2}\) (longer side) for the unknown length \(b_0\) that needs to be calculated.
-We know that \[ b_0\cdot b_0\cdot \sqrt{2} = 1000000\,\text{mm}^2, \] and therefore, after expressing \(b_0\) and rounding the result to the ones place (to nearest whole number), we get the value \(b_0\doteq 841\,\text{mm}\).
-The length of the longer side of an A0 sheet is then the product of \(841\cdot \sqrt{2} \doteq 1189\,\text{mm}\).
+From the previous problem, we know that the dimensions of an A0 sheet are \(b_0\) (shorter side) and \(b_0\cdot\sqrt{2}\) (longer side) where \(b_0\) is the unknown length that needs to be calculated.
+We know that \[ b_0\cdot b_0\cdot \sqrt{2} = 1000000\,\text{mm}^2, \] and therefore, solving for \(b_0\) and after rounding to the nearest millimetre, we get the value \(b_0\doteq 841\,\text{mm}\).
+The length of the longer side is then \(841\cdot \sqrt{2} \doteq 1189\,\text{mm}\).

 Solution.
-Since the shorter side of the B0 format measures \(1\,\text{m}\), its longer side measures \(\sqrt{2}\,\text{m}\) according to the solution of Exercise 1 (also valid for the B format, because we are based on the same properties).
-Thus, the content of the B0 format is \(\sqrt{2}\,\text{m}^2\) and each subsequent sheet of the B(n) format has half the content of the previous one, thus \(S\left( \mathrm{B}(n) \right) = \frac{\sqrt{2}}{2^n}\,\text{m}^2\) for each non-negative integer \(n\).
+Since the shorter side of format B0 measures \(1,\mathrm{m}\), its longer side, according to the solution of Exercise 1 (which applies to format B as well, since the same geometric principles are used), must measure \(\sqrt{2},\mathrm{m}\).
+Therefore, the area of format B0 is \(\sqrt{2}\,\text{m}^2\) and each subsequent sheet of the B(n) format has half the area of the previous one.
+Hence, \(S\left( \mathrm{B}(n) \right) = \frac{\sqrt{2}}{2^n}\,\text{m}^2\) for each non-negative integer \(n\).

-Since further \(S(\mathrm{A}0)=1\,\mathrm{m}^2\) and each subsequent sheet of the format \(\mathrm{A}(n)\) has half the content of the previous one, then \(S\left( \mathrm{A}(n) \right) = \left( \frac{1}{2}\right)^n = \frac{1}{2^n}\,\text{m}^2\) for each \(n\).
-Thus \[ \begin{align*} \sqrt{S(\mathrm{A}(n)) \cdot S(\mathrm{A}(n+1))} &= \sqrt{\frac{1}{2^n} \cdot \frac{1}{2^{n+1}} } =\sqrt{\frac{1}{2^n} \cdot \frac{1}{2^n} \cdot \frac{1}{2} } \\ &= \frac{1}{2^n} \cdot \frac{\sqrt{2}}{2} = \frac{\sqrt{2}}{2^{n+1}} = S(\mathrm{B}(n+1)). \end{align*} \]
+Similarly, since \(S(\mathrm{A}0)=1\,\mathrm{m}^2\) and every subsequent sheet of the format \(\mathrm{A}(n)\) has half the area of the previous one, it follows that \(S\left( \mathrm{A}(n) \right) = \left( \frac{1}{2}\right)^n = \frac{1}{2^n}\,\text{m}^2\) for every \(n\).
+Thus, \[ \begin{align*} \sqrt{S(\mathrm{A}(n)) \cdot S(\mathrm{A}(n+1))} &= \sqrt{\frac{1}{2^n} \cdot \frac{1}{2^{n+1}} } =\sqrt{\frac{1}{2^n} \cdot \frac{1}{2^n} \cdot \frac{1}{2} } \\ &= \frac{1}{2^n} \cdot \frac{\sqrt{2}}{2} = \frac{\sqrt{2}}{2^{n+1}} = S(\mathrm{B}(n+1)). \end{align*} \]

-Paper folding
+Paper Folding

 Figure 2.
 Paper folding model

 Exercise 4.
-What would be the thickness of the layered office paper after four, seven, ten, twenty-one, and forty-two folds?
-Let’s assume that the thickness of our sheet of paper is \(t_0=0{,}1\,\text{mm}\).
+What would be the thickness of the stacked office paper after four, seven, ten, twenty-one, and forty-two folds?
+Assume that the thickness of the paper is \(t_0=0{.}1\,\text{mm}\).

 Solution.
-It is easy to see that after \(k\) folds we get a total of \(2^k\) layers of paper.
-The thicknesses would be \[ \begin{align*} t_4=&t_0\cdot 2^4=1{,}6\,\text{mm}\\ t_7=&t_0\cdot 2^{7}=12{,}8\,\text{mm}\\ t_{10}=&t_0\cdot 2^{10}=102{,}4\,\text{mm}\\ t_{21}=&t_0\cdot 2^{21}\approx 209{,}7\,\text{m}\\ t_{42}=&t_0\cdot 2^{42}\approx 439\,804\,\text{km} \end{align*} \]
+It is easy to see that after \(k\) folds, there are \(2^k\) layers of paper.
+The total thicknesses would therefore be: \[ \begin{align*} t_4=&t_0\cdot 2^4=1{.}6\,\text{mm}\\ t_7=&t_0\cdot 2^{7}=12{.}8\,\text{mm}\\ t_{10}=&t_0\cdot 2^{10}=102{.}4\,\text{mm}\\ t_{21}=&t_0\cdot 2^{21}\approx 209{.}7\,\text{m}\\ t_{42}=&t_0\cdot 2^{42}\approx 439\,804\,\text{km} \end{align*} \]

 Solution.
-Consider a paper of thickness \(t\).
-The first fold creates a semicircle of radius \(t\) (see previous figure), so we need \(\pi t\) of paper to fold.
-The second fold creates two semicircles.
-One with radius \(t\) and the other with radius \(2t\), so we need \(\pi t + 2\pi t\) of paper and together \[ \pi t+ (\pi t+2\pi t)\,. \] The third fold creates a semicircle with radii \(t\), \(2t\), \(3t\) and \(4t\).
+Let us consider paper of thickness \(t\).
+During the first fold, a semicircle with radius \(t\) forms at the crease (see previous figure), so we need \(\pi t\) of paper for the fold.
+During the second fold, two semicircles are formed—one with radius \(t\) and the other with radius \(2t\), so we need \(\pi t + 2\pi t\) of paper, and in total: \[ \pi t+ (\pi t+2\pi t)\,. \] In the third fold, semicircles are formed with radii \(t\), \(2t\), \(3t\) and \(4t\).
 We therefore lose \(\pi t +2\pi t + 3\pi t + 4\pi t\) of paper.
-The total loss will be \[ \pi t+ (\pi t+2\pi t) + (\pi t +2\pi t + 3\pi t + 4\pi t) \] Analogously, after \(n\) compositions we lose \[ \pi t+ (\pi t+2\pi t) + \cdots + (\pi t +2\pi t + \cdots + 2^{n-1}\pi t) \] of paper.
-If we subtract \(\pi t\), we can notice that we have in parentheses the sum of the first terms of the arithmetic sequence \[ \pi t\left[1+(1+2)+(1+2+3+4)+\cdots+(1+2+\cdots+2^{n-1}) \right]\,. \] If we use the repeated formula for the sum of the first terms of an arithmetic sequence, we get \[ \frac{\pi t}{2}(1\cdot 2+2\cdot 3+4\cdot 5+\cdots+2^{n-1}\cdot(2^{n-1}+1))\,. \] Here, the \(k\)-th term can generally be written as \[ 2^{k-1}\cdot\left(2^{k-1}+1\right)=(2^2)^{k-1}+2^{k-1}. \] The relation for the total paper loss can therefore be rewritten as \[ \frac{\pi t}{2}\left[\left((2^2)^0+(2^2)^1+\cdots+(2^2)^{n-1}\right)+\left(2^0+2^1+\cdots+2^{n-1}\right) \right]\,. \] We thus get the sum of the first terms of two geometric sequences, so we can use the formula for their sum and get \[ \frac{\pi t}{2}\left( \frac{2^{2n}-1}{3} + 2^n-1 \right)\,. \] After removing \(\frac 13\) from the parentheses, we have \[ \frac{\pi t}{6}\left((2^n)^2+3\cdot 2^n-4\right) \] and by factoring it into a product, we get \[ \frac{\pi t}{6}(2^n+4)(2^n-1)\,. \] This last formula actually expresses a kind of estimate of the minimum length of paper of thickness \(t\) that we need in order to fold it \(n\) times.
+The total loss will be: \[ \pi t+ (\pi t+2\pi t) + (\pi t +2\pi t + 3\pi t + 4\pi t) \] Analogously, after \(n\) folds we lose \[ \pi t+ (\pi t+2\pi t) + \cdots + (\pi t +2\pi t + \cdots + 2^{n-1}\pi t) \] of paper.
+Factoring out \(\pi t\), we can notice that what remains inside the brackets is the sum of the first terms of arithmetic sequences: \[ \pi t\left[1+(1+2)+(1+2+3+4)+\cdots+(1+2+\cdots+2^{n-1}) \right]\,. \] If we use the standard formula repeatedly for the sum of the first terms of an arithmetic sequence, we get: \[ \frac{\pi t}{2}(1\cdot 2+2\cdot 3+4\cdot 5+\cdots+2^{n-1}\cdot(2^{n-1}+1))\,. \] The \(k\)-th term here can be written in general form as: \[ 2^{k-1}\cdot\left(2^{k-1}+1\right)=(2^2)^{k-1}+2^{k-1}. \] The expression for the total paper loss can thus be rewritten as: \[ \frac{\pi t}{2}\left[\left((2^2)^0+(2^2)^1+\cdots+(2^2)^{n-1}\right)+\left(2^0+2^1+\cdots+2^{n-1}\right) \right]\,. \] We thus obtain the sum of the first terms of two geometric sequences, so we can use the formula for their sum and get: \[ \frac{\pi t}{2}\left( \frac{2^{2n}-1}{3} + 2^n-1 \right)\,. \] By factoring out \(\frac{1}{3}\) from the brackets, we have: \[ \frac{\pi t}{6}\left((2^n)^2+3\cdot 2^n-4\right) \] and by factoring the expression we get: \[ \frac{\pi t}{6}(2^n+4)(2^n-1)\,. \] This final expression essentially gives an estimate of the minimum length of paper of thickness \(t\) needed in order to be folded \(n\) times.

 Exercise 6.
-How many times can a typical A4 office paper with a thickness of \(0.1\text{mm}\) be folded?
+How many times can a typical A4 office paper with a thickness of \(0{.}1\text{mm}\) be folded?

 Solution.
-Using the result of the previous problem, we know that we are looking for the largest natural number \(n\) such that \[ \frac{\pi \cdot 0{,}1}{6}(2^n+4)(2^n-1)<297. \] An exact solution to this inequality would not be easy, but fortunately it is not necessary.
-We just need to substitute suitable \(n\): \[ \begin{align*} \frac{\pi \cdot 0{,}1}{6}(2^6+4)(2^6-1)\doteq224{,}31;\\ \frac{\pi \cdot 0{,}1}{6}(2^7+4)(2^7-1)\doteq 877{,}76. \end{align*} \] According to this model, it is possible to fold a piece of paper of a given size at most six times.
+Using the result of the previous exercise, we are looking for the greatest natural number \(n\) such that the following inequality holds: \[ \frac{\pi \cdot 0{.}1}{6}(2^n+4)(2^n-1)<297. \] Solving this inequality exactly would not be easy—but fortunately, it’s not necessary.
+We only need to try out a few suitable values of \(n\): \[ \begin{align*} \frac{\pi \cdot 0{.}1}{6}(2^6+4)(2^6-1)\doteq224{.}31;\\ \frac{\pi \cdot 0{.}1}{6}(2^7+4)(2^7-1)\doteq 877{.}76. \end{align*} \] According to this model, a sheet of this size can be folded at most six times.

 Literature